-Aboriginal and Torres Strait Islander people may have different care needs in older age than non-Indigenous Australians.
-Although Aboriginal and Torres Strait Islander people can and do use mainstream aged care services, there is also a need for services tailored to the specific needs of Indigenous people.
-The National Aboriginal and Torres Strait Islander Flexible Aged Care Program (NATSIFACP) is an additional care type offered in Australia, aimed at providing care that is culturally safe and allows individuals to maintain their strong connections with home, community and country.
+Aboriginal and Torres Strait Islander (First Nations) people may have different care needs in older age than non-Indigenous Australians.
+Although First Nations people can and do use mainstream aged care services, there is also a need for services tailored to the specific needs of First Nations people.
+The National Aboriginal and Torres Strait Islander Flexible Aged Care (NATSIFAC) Program is an additional care type offered in Australia, aimed at providing care that is culturally safe and allows individuals to maintain their strong connections with home, community and country.

 To download and print, click on the 'Download' button at the bottom right of the dashboard.
 Select 'pdf' and set the paper size to A4 and the scaling to 60%.